Seyed-Alireza-Kargar/Pylearn/12/README.md

 ## Project Structure

 - **actor.py:** Contains code for the Actor class defining the actors.
+- **film.py:** Holds the Film class managing films.
+- **series.py:** Holds the Series class managing TV series.
+- **documentary.py:** Holds the Documentary class managing documentaries.
+- **clip.py:** Holds the Clip class managing short clips.
-- **media.py:** Holds code for the Media class and its subclasses Film, Series, Documentary, and Clip managing video media.
+- **media.py:** Contains the base Media class used by Film, Series, Documentary, and Clip classes.
-- **main.py:** Demonstrates executable examples of using the classes and creating videos.

 ## Usage

-To utilize the video media management system, you can use the code provided in the `main.py` file.
-Create different types of media and view their information or even download them.
+To utilize the video media management system, create instances of different media types using the provided classes and interact with their methods.

 ## Important Notes